 French and Spanish

 In French and Spanish lessons at Burlington Danes, students are taught through a communicative and interactive approach.
-They explore the contemporary culture of Spain and other Spanish speaking countries, encouraging them to engage with the wider-world and to take an interest in our global society.
+They explore the contemporary culture of France or Spain and other francophone countries, encouraging them to engage with the wider world and to take an interest in our global society.

 During the course, students achieve a confident grasp of the language associated with self and personal relationships, and progress to include language associated with the outside world.
 Students also develop a critical approach to analysing texts and acquire a sound knowledge of a wide spectrum of social, technological and cultural phenomena that will support their personal and academic development.